25 Boeing Retirement FAQs

 If you leave Boeing before retirement age, you have several options for your retirement funds.
 You may choose to do any of the following:

-• Leave your funds invested in the Boeing retirement plans
+• Leave your funds invested in your Boeing retirement plan

 • Roll them over into another qualified retirement account